gordon518/estoreLite/readMe.md

    ```

 4. Open web browser, such as firefox,chrome,IE. Access the URL of http:\\localhost to show login page, input "aa" as username and "11" as password to login.

-# Other documents

-1. The file of setupGuide.rtf describes how to setup the smartweb framework to develop.

-2. The URL of https://github.com/gordon518/smartweb describes the features of the smartweb framework.